ansible-community/presentations/README.md

 4. Alternately, for one presentation, add a ``general`` subdirectory if it does not already exist
 5. Add your presentation with a descriptive filename so others can get a general understanding of what the presentation is about.
+6. Optionally, add the source of your presentation if you want to share it for reuse by others.

 ## Meetups and older community presentations